Chocobozzz/PeerTube/support/doc/api/embeds.md

 ### api

-Enable embed JavaScript API (see methods below).
+Enable/Disable embed JavaScript API (see methods below).

 Value must be `0` or `1`.